Joat917/HTMGames/readme.md

 Only HTML files and their corresponding css and js files.

 - `./GlowingCornerHoverEffect.htm` When you put your mouse on the shapes, there are amazing lights shed on it.
 (PC only)
-- `./MswHtm.htm` A naive minesweeper game.
+- `./minesweeper.html` An advanced minesweeper game.
+- `./saolei.html` The same minesweeper game, in Chinese.
 - `./sdk6.htm` Soduku game that enables the simplest cheating.
 - `./switch.htm` A dragging switch with fancy effects.
 A little boring, but boring people like me love it.
 (PC only)
 - `./guess4.html` A game to guess a 4-digit integer with only a few feedbacks.